AhmetCanArslan/ShizuWall/README.md

 - [Shizuku](https://github.com/RikkaApps/Shizuku) - For providing the API that makes this app possible
-- Material Design 3 - For the beautiful UI components
+- Material Design 3 - For the UI components

 ---